The Vacuum Metallurgy/Advanced Surface Engineering Division

 In 1974, the VMD held the “Conference on Structure/Property Relationships in Thick Films and Bulk Coating”, which was repeated in 1975.
 In 1975, the name was changed to the International Conference on Metallurgical Coatings (ICMC).
 At the 1974 conference, Ron Bunshah, chair of the Vacuum Metallurgy Division and chair of the conference, remarked that the conference was “conceived and proposed as an experiment to see if one can put on a somewhat common footing the large amount of information that has been developed on this topic using several different technologies to produce the coatings.”
 Bunshah recalled that the title of the 1974 conference was proposed by John Thornton to avoid any conflict with the Thin Film Division.
 Later, these first two conferences were retroactively counted as ICMC-1 and ICMC-2, based upon the numbering of the later conferences.
 The ICMC flourished, and the conference grew in size from just 31 papers at the first conference to 6600 papers at ICMC-30.

-In 1990, the ICMC was held in conjunction with the International Conference on Thin Films, and the combination worked so well that, in 1991 under Bruce Sartwell’s urging, the ICMC changed its name to the International Conference on Metallurgical Coatings and Thin Films (ICMCTF).
+In 1990, the ICMC was held in conjunction with the International Conference on Thin Films (ICTF), and the combination worked so well that in 1991, under the chairmanship of Bruce Sartwell, the name of the ICMC was changed into International Conference on Metallurgical Coatings and Thin Films (ICMCTF), as proposed by Joe Greene.
 The General Chair alternated between the TFD and the VMD and the surplus was divided between the two divisions.
 After ICMCTF-1, a check for $12,000 was officially presented to the TFD Chair, Terry Bright, by Bruce Sartwell at the National Symposium in Seattle.
 The conference was co-organized with TFD from 1991 till 1999.
 ICMCTF continues to do very well, and it is the second largest annual meeting within the AVS, with only the annual AVS meeting being larger.
 More details on the number of papers and the exhibits are given in Conferences and Downloads.

 At the 10th ICMC in San Diego, in 1983, Ron Bunshah was presented with a plaque as the “Founder and First Chairman of ICMC”.
 He served as the Program Chair and as the General Chair for many of the conferences up to that point.